Cape Fear Roller Derby: History and organization

 The league was established in November 2005 as the Cape Fear Killers, with assistance from the Carolina Rollergirls.
 A skater from Cape Fear later founded Mass Attack Roller Derby.

 Cape Fear was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full member of the WFTDA in June 2011.

+When gameplay resumed in 2023 after the COVID-19 pandemic, the team changed its name to Cape Fear Roller Derby and opened the league up to all genders.